What You Need to Know about Chimney Repair

 While you’re on the roof, check your chimney for deteriorating mortar joints, staining, or moist-looking areas.

-- If you see small (1/8″-3/16″) cracks between bricks and the mortar holding them in place, apply CrackMagic, using the brushes that come with the product.
+- If you see small (1/8″-3/16″) cracks between bricks and the mortar holding them in place, apply CrackMagik, using the brushes that come with the product.
 Now you’re set for 10 years.

-- Remove soot stains, rust, mildew, moss, and creosote with Brick and Mortar Cleaner by SaverSystems.
+- Remove soot stains, rust, mildew, moss, and creosote with Brick & Mortar Cleaner.
 You can apply it with a paint roller.